renzon/workforce_scheduling/README.md

 * [pandas](https://pandas.pydata.org/) for data input and postprocessing the solution
 * [plotly](https://plotly.com/python/) for visualization of the solution

+## How to Run

+1. Install python on you
+2. Install the dependencies: 'python -m pip install -r requirements.txt'
+3. Run the script: 'python schedule.py

 ## Problem description
 A shop is open from Monday to Saturday.
 The opening hours are the same for each day.
 For each 30 minute slot during the opening hours there exists a demand for a specific number of employees.